Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 Cost Capitalization

 Grapes take years to grow.
 As a result, the vineyard only gets revenue after several years.
-During that time, farming costs add up without any income to offset them.
-To resolve this problem, accountants may capitalize the vineyard's expenses so the business realizes a profit according to the total sales in the given period.
+Farming costs add up during that time without any income to offset them.
+To resolve this problem, accountants may capitalize on the vineyard's expenses so the business realizes a profit according to the total sales in the given period.

 The Winery